 After hearings in the Circuit Court between November 2010 and October 2012, Syed’s petition for post-conviction relief is denied, according to court papers.

 The creators of the public radio show This American Life debut the podcast series Serial, hosted by Sarah Koenig, about the Lee murder mystery.
-In it, Koenig talks to Syed who says he’s innocent.
+In it, Koenig talks to Syed who says he is innocent.

-Syed’s brother Yusef talks to CBS This Morning and admits he listens to the show.
+Syed’s brother Yusef talks to CBS This Morning and admits he listens to the Serial podcast.
 “I wake up as soon as they put it on,” he said.
 “Some days I’ll be like, ‘This is a really great episode,’ and some days I’ll feel down and depressed.”

 Syed is given the chance to overturn the Baltimore City Circuit Court ruling that denied him post-conviction relief, thanks to the Maryland Court of Special Appeals, Vulture reported.

 November 6, 2015: The post-conviction relief case is reopened.